-The Initial Notes were listed on the Frankfurt Open Market within 60 calendar days of the First Issue Date and have thereafter been admitted to trading on the official list of the Helsinki Stock Exchange.
+The Outstanding Floating Rate Notes were listed on the Frankfurt Open and have been admitted to trading on the official list of the Helsinki Stock Exchange.
 The Issuer undertakes to ensure that the Subsequent Notes are listed on the official list of the Helsinki Stock Exchange or, if such admission to trading is unduly onerous to obtain or maintain, admitted to trading on another EU regulated market within sixty (60) days of the issuance of the Subsequent Notes, and to maintain such listings as long as the Notes are outstanding, the Issuer cannot guarantee that the Subsequent Notes will be approved for listing within the contemplated timeframe or at all or remain listed.
 Although no assurance is made as to the liquidity of the Notes as a result of listing, failure to be approved for listing or the delisting of the Notes may have an adverse effect on a Noteholder's ability to resell Notes in the secondary market.